When we talk about productivity and ADHD, most people immediately think about planners, time management, or motivation.

 If you find yourself stuck in cycles of procrastination, burnout, or nervous system overload, you do not have to figure this out alone.

-I work one on one with clients to build regulation skills, supportive systems, and sustainable momentum using this exact framework.
+I work one on one with clients to build regulation skills, supportive systems, and sustainable momentum in the direction of their goals.

 Visit summersadhdcoaching.com to learn more or schedule a time to connect.